bloomberg/blazingmq/docs/docs/features/plugins.md

 |brkr_summary_clients_count|Maximum snapshot'd value over the report interval window for the number of clients connected to the broker.|

 ### Cluster metrics
-Every broker reports this metric for each of the clusters it has created, with the following tags: 'Instance', 'Cluster' and 'Role' (which can only be 'PROXY ' or 'MEMBER').
-If the 'role' is proxy, the remoteHost tag is also set (but can have the value '_none_').
+Every broker reports this metric for each of the clusters it has created, with the following tags: 'Instance', 'Cluster' and 'Role'.
+If the 'Role' is 'PROXY', the 'RemoteHost' tag is also set (but can have the value '_none_').

 |Metric Name|Description|
 |-----------|-----------|